 Photos of; the pano view of the Nile River from our terrace, Sofia holding our other 375ml bottle BSR we brought from the US, the lobby of the Old Cataract and the grounds of the Old Cataract Hotel.

-9.3 on the Billecart-Salmon Rosé and a 9.9 on our trip! — 9 months ago
+9.3 on the Billecart-Salmon Rosé and a 9.9 on our trip! — a year ago

 Was only able to enjoy this at pop and pour and had to leave after half the bottle, but it didn’t need a lot of coaxing.
 Very ripe and integrated.
 Full spectrum of red and black fruit, cassis, pipe tobacco and worn saddle leather on the nose.
 Structure was still very solid with plenty of tannins at the finish to keep this upright.
 Round on the palate...dark cocoa dusted dates, roasted plum, cardamom and muddled raspberries.
-Drinking really well but will probably hold in this window for a few years. — 9 months ago
+Drinking really well but will probably hold in this window for a few years. — a year ago